-- 645 Battery powered series and parallel circuits (Circuits must include both series and parallel, a simple switch, and can be no more than 9 volts). - 646 Homemade Galvanometer (Must be able to detect the presence of an electrical current). - 647 Electromagnetic Circuits (Must be a working electromagnet with a simple switch and can be no more than 9 volts). - 648 Simple homemade DC motor (Rotor must turn under its own power).
+Battery powered series and parallel circuits (Circuits must include both series and parallel, a simple switch, and can be no more than 9 volts).

+a simple switch, and can be no more than 9 voits).

+Homemade Galvanometer (Must be able to detect the presence of an electrical current).
+Electromagnetic Circuits (Must be a working electromagnet with a simple switch and can be no more than 9 volts).

+Simple homemade DC motor (Rotor must turn under its own power).